Get a Job at Microsoft: Interview Process and Top Questions

 Algorithms

-Recursion is a common pattern for some questions you might receive in technical interviews.
+Recursion is a typical pattern for some questions you might receive in technical interviews.

-According to Microsoft, you should know at least one n*log(n) algorithm, but preferably two; for example, merge sort or quicksort.
+According to Microsoft, you should know at least one n*log(n) algorithm, but preferably two, such as merge sort or quicksort.

 Data Structures